learning3d/assignment1/README.md

 2. Sample a random [barycentric coordinate](https://en.wikipedia.org/wiki/Barycentric_coordinate_system) uniformly
 3. Compute the corresponding point using baricentric coordinates on the selected face.

 For this part, write a function that takes a triangle mesh and the number of samples and outputs a point cloud.

-Please use a cow mesh from `/data/cow.obj` folder and a joint mesh from `/data/joint_mesh.obj` folder, randomly sample 100, 500, 1000, and 10000 points.
-The joint mesh is a combination of Tetrahedron, cube and icosphere.
+Then, using the cow mesh, randomly sample 10, 100, 1000, and 10000 points.

-**You need to provide the following results to get score**
-1. Render each pointcloud and the original cow mesh side-by-side, and include the gif in your writeup
+> <g>**Submission**</g>: Render each pointcloud and the original cow mesh side-by-side, and include the gif in your writeup.

-2. Render each pointcloud and the original joint_mesh side-by-side, and include the gif in your writeup
+# 8. Attendance
+Please mark your attendance in the [canvas quiz](https://canvas.cmu.edu/courses/38857/quizzes/119664).